grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPADBX_DESIGN.md

     └── completed_tasks: 150
 ```

-This design provides a solid foundation for implementing GrapaDB2 with full compatibility to GrapaDB while improving maintainability and performance.
-The GROUP table design is now comprehensive and covers all the hierarchical data management needs that make GrapaDB2 a powerful database system.
+This design provides a solid foundation for implementing GrapaDBX with full compatibility to GrapaDB while improving maintainability and performance.
+The GROUP table design is now comprehensive and covers all the hierarchical data management needs that make GrapaDBX a powerful database system.